Improwised/kb.repairrabbit.github.io/content/Employees/when-to-use-active-inactive-status.md

 draft= false
 +++

-Once an employee joins the organization or shop, he will be marked as active but if an employee leaves the organization or shop, they are marked as “Inactive."
+Once an employee joins the organization or shop, he will be marked as an active but if an employee leaves the Shop or Organisation, he needs to be marked as “ Inactive ”.

 Click "Employees"
 ![When to use active or inactive status?](/images/employees/how_to_assign_active_inactive_status/go_to_employees.png)